Testing High-dimensional Covariance Matrices under the Elliptical Distribution and Beyond: Empirical Studies

 We focus on the S\&P 500 Financials sector.
 There are in total $80$ stocks on the first trading day of 2012 (Jan 3, 2012), among which $76$ stocks have complete data over the years of 2012-2016.
 We will focus on these 76 stocks.
 The stock prices that our analysis is based on are collected from the Center for Research in Security Prices (CRSP) daily database, while the Fama-French three-factor data are obtained from Kenneth French's data library (\verb"http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html").

-We consider two factor models: the CAPM and the Fama-French three-factor model.
+We illustrate the testing procedure based on two most widely used factor models: the CAPM and the Fama-French Three-Factor model.
 We use a rolling window of six months to fit the two models.
 Figure \ref{fig:hetero} reports the Euclidean norms of the fitted daily idiosyncratic returns.

 We see from Figure \ref{fig:hetero} that under both models, the Euclidean norms of the fitted daily idiosyncratic returns exhibit clear heteroskedasticity and clustering.
-Such features indicate that the idiosyncratic returns are unlikely to be \hbox{i.i.d.}, but more suitably modeled as a conditional heteroskedastic time series, which is compatible with our framework.
+Such features indicate that the idiosyncratic returns are unlikely to be homoskedastic, but more suitably modeled as a conditional heteroskedastic time series, which is compatible with our framework.

-Now we test the cross-sectional uncorrelatedness of idiosyncratic risk.
+Now we test the cross-sectional uncorrelatedness of idiosyncratic returns.
 Specifically, for a diagonal matrix $\boldsymbol{\Sigma}_{\mathcal{D}}$ to be chosen, we test